Spacecadet272/Hello-world/README.md

 # Hello-world
-This where I will hone my skills.
+This is where I will hone my skills.
+I speak three languages, one of which not a lot of people know about.